 The EPA and CARB have already rejected one Volkswagen recall plan for California cars.
 Volkswagen is reportedly considering a catalytic converter retrofit that it says could fix 430,000 U.S. cars.
 The company has also offered to buy back all affected models.

 VW Lawsuits Seek Compensation

 Across the country, both class action lawsuits and private lawsuits seek compensation related to the diesel emissions scandal.
 Plaintiffs claim that they were duped into paying high sticker prices for cars that don’t deliver the clean emissions they promised.

 Plaintiffs claim they were duped into paying high sticker prices for cars that don’t deliver clean emissions.

 They seek damages for things like the price difference of a diesel car over an equivalent gasoline vehicle, diminished resale value, and the cost of reduced gas mileage that could result from fixing the cars.

-Our attorneys have filed a lawsuit on behalf of Volkswagen owners, and we are speaking with prospective plaintiffs to determine if they qualify for legal action.
+Our attorneys have filed a lawsuit on behalf of Volkswagen owners.